igor47/blog/posts/rivian-initial-review.md

 The recommended route to Boulder from California would have taken us though Wyoming, which has few EV chargers.
 We opted to take a slightly longer route through Green River instead.
-But, knowing what I know now, I think the Wyoming route would also be okay.
+Knowing what I know now, I think the Wyoming route would also be okay.

 We were worried that we'd be waiting for the car to charge at our stops.
 In fact, it's mostly been the other way, with the car being fully charged while S and I are still dithering somewhere.
 On the drive back, because we were more comfortable with the charging infrastructure, we would stop for a quick bio break while the car gained 20% to 30% of charge, and then we'd head to the next charger.
 It's much nicer to hang out at most chargers than at gas stations (though we **really** miss windshield cleaning supplies at most charging stations).

-My body is much happier with more, longer stops on long stretches of road.
+My body is much happier with more, longer stops and opportunities to walk around and stretch while the car is charging.

 ## Camping